 The operational semantics of the ARBAC model is defined in terms of the changes which can be performed to an initial configuration, based on the administrative actions enabled by the underlying policy.
-The evolution of a configuration σ under a policy \mathcal{P} is defined by the reduction relation $\mathcal{P} \triangleright \sigma \longrightarrow \sigma'$ given in Table I.
+The evolution of a configuration σ under a policy $\mathcal P$ is defined by the reduction relation $\mathcal P \rhd \sigma \longrightarrow \sigma'$ given in Table I.

 Rules (R-ASSIGN) and (R-REVOKE) formalize the intuitive semantics of the can-assign and can-revoke relations respectively, while rules (R-JOIN) and (R-LEAVE) account for the dynamic joining and leaving of users.
-Since users joining a configuration are drawn from an unbounded set \hat{U} , the semantics gives rise to an infinite-state transition system.
+Since users joining a configuration are drawn from an unbounded set \widehat{U} , the semantics gives rise to an infinite-state transition system.
 We let \longrightarrow^ stand for the reflexive-transitive closure of \longrightarrow .

-Definition 3 (System): An ARBAC system is a pair $S = (\mathcal{P}, \sigma)$ including a policy \mathcal{P} and an initial configuration σ .
+Definition 3 (System): An ARBAC system is a pair $S = (P, \sigma)$ including a policy P and an initial configuration σ .